"Nothing is far from God" St. Monica

 The transition from teen to adult is a tricky one in our culture.
 It's hard to make that jump gracefully.
 Even harder for many to make it and keep their Catholic faith intact.
 And surprisingly for me, it seems to be just as hard if not harder for kids who have been homeschooled most or all of their lives than for kids who attended public or parochial schools.
 I base that on my own experience with my three oldest sons and with some of the stuff I've been seeing on Facebook the last few years from young people I watched growing up in our Catholic homeschool community is concerning.

-In the interest of full disclosure I have to say that I am not entirely pleased with the way my oldest adult children are living their lives either.
-Mr. Pete and I had a lukewarm faith in our early 20s and we had hoped to spare our children from those years in the desert, but it hasn't turned out that way for the first three.
-We see the desert; they apparently see Vegas, although I think maybe those bright lights may be starting to dim a bit.
+In the interest of full disclosure I have to say that I was not entirely pleased with the way my oldest adult children are living their lives either.
+Mr. Pete and I had a lukewarm faith in our early 20s and we had hoped to spare our children from those years in the desert, but it didn't turn out that way for the first three.
+We saw the desert; they apparently saw Vegas.

-This year I've been praying the St. Monica novena in preparation for her feast day.
+Last year I been prayed the St. Monica novena in preparation for her feast day.
 I've prayed that my oldest children find their way back into the church and don't stray to far from her.
-I was heartened that they all made it a priority to be there for the baby's baptism on Sunday.
-It was a baby step for sure, but then it did take St. Monica years and years to get results too!
+In return my granddaughter was baptized and my oldest son married in the church.
+Definitely some baby steps were made this year for sure!
+But then it did take St. Monica years and years to get results too!
 So I'm encouraged.

 The church really does see a place for moms who take that vocation seriously right on up through adulthood, for the sake of the souls of her children.
 It reiterates that motherhood is a lifelong commitment, one that doesn't end on the 18th or 21st birthday.
 In fact, I remember reading that studies have shown that a woman will carry cells in her body left over from each of her pregnancies for most of her life - maybe all her life.
 Biologically at even the cellular level, the children are always part of the mother.